kytos-ng/kytos-ng.github.io/napps/mongodb.md

 +-------------+              +--------------+
 ```

-If MongoDB settings is set on `kytosd`, then it'll make sure to try to connect to it first before trying to initialize any NApps, this should facilitate bootstraping certain operations such as creading indexes or any other operation at a NApp's `setup` time.
+If MongoDB settings is set on `kytosd`, then it'll make sure to try to connect to it first before trying to initialize any NApps, this should facilitate bootstrapping certain operations such as creating indexes or any other operation at a NApp's `setup` time.

 MongoDB version 5.0+ replica set provides a [write concern majority](https://www.mongodb.com/docs/manual/core/replica-set-write-concern/) by default, which means that the driver will write to the primary node, wait for it to replicate to the majority of secondary nodes and then return the response.
 The read concern on kytos will be primary preferred.